-Stigma gives rise to prejudice, discrimination, violence against people based on their sexual orientation.
-49 Research indicates that the experience of stiqma and discrimination is associated with heightened psychological distress among gay men and lesbians.
-50 Being the target of extreme enactments of stigma, such as an antigay criminal assault, is associated with greater psychological distress than experiencing a similar crime not based on one's sexual
+Stigma gives rise to prejudice, discrimination, and violence against people based on their sexual orientation.
+Research indicates that the experience of stigma and discrimination is associated with heightened psychological distress among gay men and lesbians.
+Being the target of extreme enactments of stigma, such as an antigay criminal assault, is associated with greater psychological distress than experiencing a similar crime not based on one's sexual orientation.
+Fear of stigma makes some gay and lesbian persons feel compelled to conceal or lie about their sexual orientation.
+As already noted, experiencing barriers to integrating one's sexual orientation into one's life (e.g., by being able to disclose it

 See, e.g., K. Sherrill & A.S.
 Yang, From Outlaws to In-Laws: Anti-Gay Attitudes Thaw, 11 Pub.
 Persp.
 20 (2000) (nothing that, despite growing tolerance, "gay people remain the most systematically and intensely disliked of all groups measured" in the ongoing American National Election Studies); M.V.L.
 Badgett, Money, Myths, and Change: The Economic Lives of Lesbians and Gay Men chapter 2 (2001) (describing employment and economic discrimination); G.M.
-Herek et al., PSYCHOLOGICAL Sequella of Hate-Crime Victimization Among Lesbian, Gay, and Bisexual Adults, 67 J. Consulting & Clinical Psychol.
+Herek et al., Psychological Sequelae of Hate-Crime Victimization Among Lesbian, Gay, and Bisexual Adults, 67 J. Consulting & Clinical Psychol.
 945 (1999) (describing harassment and violence).

 I.H.
 Meyer, Prejudice, Social Stress, and Mental Health in Lesbian, Gay, and Bisexual Populations: Conceptual Issues and Research Evidence, 129 Psychol.
 Bull.
 674, 690 (2003); see also I.H.
 Meyer, Minority Stress and Mental Health in Gay Men, 36 J. Health & Soc.
 Behav.
 38 (1995) (finding that gay men who experienced high levels stress related to their minority status were also two to three times more likely than other gay men to suffer from high levels of psychological distress); V.M.
-Mays & Cochran, Mental Health Correlates ο£ Perceived Discrimination Among Lesbian, Gay, and Bisexual Adults in the United States, 91 Am.
+Mays & S.D.
+Cochran, Mental Health Correlates of Perceived Discrimination Among Lesbian, Gay, and Bisexual Adults in the United States, 91 Am.
 J. Pub.
-Health 1869 (2001)(finding disparities in psychological symptomatology heterosexuals and gay/bisexual people but also finding that disparities were explained to significant degree by respondents' experiences with discrimination and prejudice).
+Health 1869 (2001) (finding disparities in psychological symptomatology between heterosexuals and gay/bisexual people but also finding that disparities were explained to significant degree by respondents' experiences with discrimination and prejudice).